 What is your budget?

 Cost is probably the most important factor for businesses looking to find a new office space.
-Be sure to establish your total budget, and don’t forget to include the cost of renovations and/or installations.
+Be sure to establish your total budget and don’t forget to include the cost of renovations and/or installations.
 When looking at potential office spaces, make sure to ask about any hidden costs and check the property price is in line with similar offices in the same area.
-If you are planning to fit out the building, we recommend budgeting a year’s rent for this.

 How much space do you need?